tcyhx/rme_2dto3d/README.md

-The code will be available soon.
+The code and more experimental results will be available soon.